ryjchen24/next-word-predictor/README.md

 ---

-## Notes
+## Takeaways/Notes

-- Larger datasets improved predictions
+This project helped me heavily on applying NLP through the use of a RNN, these are some observations specifically about this project that I had:
-- Vocabulary size impacts model complexity
+- Larger datasets improved predictions but servely affected training time
-- Training time depended heavily hardware & vocab size
+- Vocabulary size impacted model complexity heavily
-- This is a word-level model
+- Hard to find extremely accurate models for a project like this since there are many, many ways to create sentences
-- Hard to find extremely accurate models since there are many, many ways to create sentences
+- There are a ton of different ways to tweak a model to make the training result different

 ---